TTUHSC Career Services

-Each of HSC's five schools promote student success by providing career development to their students.
+Each of TTUHSC's six schools promote student success by providing career development to their students.
 Opportunities include resume and cover letter critiques, mock interviews, personal statement critiques, salary negotiation assistance, and career events.
 Please check in with your respective school for assistance in identifying your marketable skills and career development needs.

 |Health Professions||School of Health Professions Career Services website|